-Your digital advertising plan is a map to guide you toward your goals and achieve results—one that will get you there on time and with minimum stress.
+Your digital advertising campaign plan is a map to guide you toward your goals and achieve results—one that will get you there on time and with minimum stress.
 A plan will help you coordinate your effort, be proactive, and keep everyone on the same page on your objectives.
 With it, you are more likely to be realistic about your time, energy, and results.
 A plan will help you stay organized, think strategically, and enable you to optimize.

 1. Identify your target audience